guilhemmarchand/dhl-resubmission-docs/docs/development.rst

     }
     }

-Finally, the ssl.cert and ssl.key are simply self-signed SSL certificate and no passphase private key created for the purpose of the SSL layer.
+Finally, the ssl.cert and ssl.key are simply self-signed SSL certificates and no passphrase private key created for the purpose of the SSL layer.